orzTHUNDER/FSD-Capstone/README.md

 # Dynamic Integration Test Suite

 This project solely focuses on the creation of dynamic and configurable integration test cases.
+Deployed in a single node Kubernetes cluster ( Minikube ) locally.
+Docker for shipping the application in containers.